Fender Acoustasonic 90 Guitar Amp Review

 The second channel is a really great feature!
 We added a microphone to the channel to test the feature, and it sounded better than expected!

 There was a clear, crisp sound with plenty of volume.
 This is really a great amplifier for those who play an acoustic guitar and are also vocalists!

 What can we say, fender knocked it out of the park with this acoustic amplifier!
 The moment I ran an acoustic guitar through the amplifier, I was lost in great tone!

 Without much EQ fiddling, the sound was rich and projected very well.
 At higher volumes, I was able to engage the feedback elimination control circuit and had a powerful, stable acoustic sound!
 Very impressed with this little amplifier!

 Channel two with a microphone sounds just as good.
 The amplifier provided a clear and crisp vocal sound that just puts this thing on the top shelf!

 The capability of playing and singing through an 18 lb amplifier with this quality under $500 bucks is a steal!
-Plus the built in effects sound great and do a really good job of shaping the sound of either the guitar or your vocals.
+Plus, the built-in effects sound great and do an excellent job of shaping the sound of either the guitar or your vocals.

-I know what your thinking though, how does it sound with an electric?
-Well, im happy to say we did test that out as well!
+I know what you are thinking though, how does it sound with an electric?
+Well, I’m happy to say we did test that out as well!
 With a telecaster into the input, the amp was just as brilliant.

-The input was pushed a bit harder and we were able to get a bit more volume out of it with the telecaster.
-Once again, the tele sounded great through this amp.
-Its a great little unit especially if your doing solo work, or simply practicing at home.
+The input was pushed a bit harder, and we were able to get a bit more volume out of it with the telecaster.
+Once again, the telecaster sounded great through this amp.
+It is a great little unit, especially if you are doing solo work, or simply practicing at home.

 Conclusion And Final Thoughts